djalbat/yapp/README.md

 `}</Yapp>
 ```

-If you choose to enable Fira Code support, you need to provide the necessary web font files if you.
+If you choose to enable Fira Code then you need to provide the necessary web font files.
 These can be found in the `css/` directory of this repository and can be copied as-is to the necessary file folder, server, etc in order to make them available to the browser.
 Here is an example of the CSS that references the web font files:

 ```
   @font-face {